 Not surprisingly, then, the current environment of Donne's monument encourages the viewer not to attempt any such sharp distinctions.
 Particularly compelling is the relationship between Donne's epitaph and a work of visual art that one encounters when one continues eastward past Donne's statue.
-Mounted on the west-facing wall at the extreme east end of the south choir is the permanent video installation Martyrs by American artist Bill Viola.21 On the "Martyrs" page of the website Bill Viola at St. Paul's, scrolling down past the description of Viola's work, one encounters a photograph by Peter Mallet that shows how Viola's installation is positioned vis-à-vis Donne's effigy.
+Mounted on the west-facing wall at the extreme east end of the south choir is the permanent video installation Martyrs by American artist Bill Viola.21 A photograph by Peter Mallet on the Mallet's webpage "Bill Viola Studio" shows how Viola's installation is positioned vis-à-vis Donne's effigy.
 One can see the Donne statue, mounted on its urn, in the extreme foreground along the right edge of the photograph, providing part of the frame for the four plasma screens of Martyrs.
 The photograph brilliantly captures the way the Donne monument appears as one approaches the installation moving through the south quire aisle from west to east.